chakrabar/chakrabar.github.io/_posts/articles/2018-01-12-understanding-aspnet-core-2.md

 **Dependency injection**

-One of the main purposes of `ConfigureServices()` method is to setup dependency injection (DI is "almost" enforced here)
+The main purposes of `ConfigureServices()` method is to setup dependency injection (DI is "almost" enforced here)
 - Transient, Scoped (single instance through a single request), Singleton lifetimes
 - Own IoC can be used, but ASP.NET Core comes with default IoC
 - Default IoC can be used through the `IServiceCollection`
 - To use
-  - constructor injection in Controller
+  - Do constructor injection in Controller
-  - `@inject` in views (..!!)
+  - Use `@inject` in views (..!!)

 #### [4] Request processing & HTTP Pipeline & Middleware